agileware/civicrm-end-user-guide/docs/common-workflows/tokens-and-mail-merge.md

 ## Date tokens {:#date}

-Dates and times are presented in many ways -- using full words (eg "September" or "Sunday"), abbreviations ("Sept", "Mon"), numbers, different regional formats (eg
-`MM/DD/YYYY` vs `DD/MM/YYYY`), and so on.
+Dates and times are presented in many ways -- using full words (e.g. "September" or "Sunday"), abbreviations ("Sept", "Mon"), numbers, different regional formats (e.g. `MM/DD/YYYY` vs `DD/MM/YYYY`), and so on.

 During system setup, the administrator may [configure date preferences](../initial-set-up/dates.md).
 Tokens such as `{event.start_date}`, `{domain.now}`, and
 `{contact.created_date}` will be formatted automatically based on these preferences.